LWilsonDev/recipe-book/README.md

 # UX

 I aimed to keep the layout simple and uncluttered, with a minimum-fuss approach to the login/register to improve UX.

+The colour-scheme is quite bold, with bright orange heading text and footer.
+This is to reflect the retro/alternative 'style' associated with vanlife.

 #### User stories:

 - I want to browse the recipes without having to sign up.
 - If I find a recipe I like, I can see other recipes by the same author.
 - I want to be able to sign up to add my own recipes to share with the community
 - I should be able to view/edit/delete my recipes.
 - I am a vegetarian/vegan and only want to view recipes suitable for me.